BaseMax/GameAPIRust/README.md

 - `GET /api/bets` - Retrieve the details of a user's bets.
 - `GET /api/games/{gameId}/results` - Retrieve the results of a specific game.
 - `GET /api/leaderboard` - Retrieve the leaderboard of top users.
+- `GET /api/users/{userId}`: Retrieves the details of a specific user based on their userId.
+- `PUT /api/users/{userId}`: Updates the user's information, such as username, password, or other profile details.
+- `DELETE /api/users/{userId}`: Deletes a user account and associated data from the system.
+- `GET /api/games/{gameId}/bets`: Retrieves the list of bets placed on a specific game.
+- `PUT /api/bets/{betId}`: Updates an existing bet, allowing users to modify the amount or other details.
+- `DELETE /api/bets/{betId}`: Cancels a specific bet made by a user.
+- `GET /api/games/{gameId}/participants`: Retrieves the list of participants or teams involved in a specific game.
+- `POST /api/games/{gameId}/results`: Sets the results of a specific game, allowing authorized users to declare the outcome or winner.
+- `GET /api/users/{userId}/balance`: Retrieves the current balance or funds available for a user.

 ## API Endpoints